Fritz and Friederike: Plot

 Mönchheim, owner of a riding school, had his ward Friederike raised to become a "Fritz" according to strictly male standards.
 This female Fritz can ride horses and is adept at fencing, swearing and drinking.
 He even wins a chase race against cavalry officer Henry de Voss.

 With a heavy heart Friederike is then sent to a girls' boarding school by her uncle.
 There she causes all sorts of confusion and flees disguised as a boy.
 She smuggles herself into a barracks of the operetta-like Sonn-Schein-Armee, which, among other things, is equipped with individual women's service.
 There she meets her tournament opponent again, who falls in love with her when he accidentally sees her in women's clothing.
-He sees through their game and puts them in a number of tricky situations.
+He sees through her game and puts her in a number of tricky situations.
 So Friederike discovers her feminine side after all, so that her lover can win her over completely.